chvolow24/jackdaw/README.md

 <img src="https://jackdaw-audio.net/static/sync_gifs/click_track_tempo_change.gif" width="80%">

-If you want to edit a click track without moving these objects, you can first move the click track to the bottom of the timeline, or temporarily insert another click track below the one you wish to edit.
+If you want to edit a click track without moving these objects, you can first move the click track to the bottom of the timeline, or temporarily insert another click track below the one you wish to edit, "blocking" it.
 I recognize this may not be ideal, and may refine the feature later.

 ## Source mode